- Sports and Recreation»

 I have had a .45 caliber and currently have 9mm, .380, .40, and .22 caliber pistols.
 Every one of them fire well, are accurate, fairly available, and reasonably priced.
 In the end, you, just as I, must choose a caliber handgun that we are the most comfortable and confident with carrying and operating.
 For me, that is the .40 caliber.

 The .40 caliber round is among the newest rounds on the market today.
 It is only 25 years old; having been developed by Smith and Wesson in 1990.
 This caliber has surged into popularity in a short time.
-The caliber was originally developed by Smith and Wesson, hence the reason you see the nomenclature as .40 S&W on boxes of ammunition even though the ammunition was produced by another company.
+Smith and Wesson originally developed the caliber, hence the reason you see the nomenclature as .40 S&W on boxes of ammunition even though another company produced the ammunition.
 S&W developed the caliber after being approached by the FBI following the famous and fatal shootout in Miami in 1986.
 The Bureau searched for a handgun that would have sufficient stopping power and a higher magazine capacity than the .38 specials that agents were currently using.

 In this section, We will talk about ballistics of the .40 caliber cartridge.
 My intent is to simplify this so that every reader can understand the basics of how ballistics work and vary among various calibers.
 There are numerous variations of the round such as hollow point and full metal jacket (FMJ) with even more manufacturers.
 The grain of the cartridge also plays a factor in ballistics.
 For example, a hollow point would have less penetration than an FMJ but would have more force at the point of impact (the knock-down power we've always heard about).
 Also, the grain of powder in the cartridge would affect penetration by having a higher velocity (speed) of the round.
 The average velocity of a .40 caliber round is 900-1450fps (feet per second) compared to the .45 caliber’s average velocity of 700-1150fps.
 One of the major factors regarding velocity is how much the round will slow down at greater distance from the barrel and the affect of gravity on the round.
 The greater the distance the round travels it slows down and begins a downward slope.
 This means at longer ranges the round will hit lower on the target than where you aimed.
 For practical applications, there is very little drop in a .40 caliber round at 25 yards.